FlexMeasures/flexmeasures-client/README.rst

 The Flexmeasures Client package provides functionality for authentication, posting sensor data, triggering schedules and retrieving schedules from a FlexMeasures instance through the API.

+As the Flexmeasures Client is still in active development and on version 0.1 it should me considered to be in beta.

 Getting Started
 ===============